Ygilany/vscode-terminal-launcher/README.md

 ### Edit the list of project
 To easily add more projects, edit, or re-cofigure a previously added project. you can edit the projects.json file yourself with the following command and the json file will open up ready for editiing.

+For each command a separate terminal window is used.
 > ``` Terminal Project: Edit Terminal Projects ```

 ```